JakeSmithQUT/WindowsHardeningToolkit/README.md

-# README for Windows Toolkit Project
+# Windows Hardening Toolkit Project

 ## Project Overview
 The Windows Toolkit Project is a C++ application designed to provide various system utilities, such as scanning open ports on a Windows system.
 This project is particularly focused on refining and applying C++ skills that have been dormant since university.
 The application is built using the Qt framework, leveraging its rich set of libraries for GUI development and system interaction.